tcj2001/AlpacaDashboard-DotNet-6.0/README.md

 You will need some knowlege of C# to write these Scanner or Bots.

 API keys and SecretKey can provided directly in the appsetting.json
-or store you key using dotnet user-secret as PaperKey:API_SECRET = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" PaperKey:API_KEY = xxxxxxxxxxxxxxxxxxxx LiveKey:API_SECRET =  "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+or store your key using dotnet user-secret as PaperKey:API_SECRET = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" PaperKey:API_KEY = xxxxxxxxxxxxxxxxxxxx LiveKey:API_SECRET =  "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 LiveKey:API_KEY = xxxxxxxxxxxxxxxxxxxx

+A Log is created for the Dashboard in the Logs folder, also individual logs are created for each bots and asset combination.

-This Dashborad should also work for non-subscribed users by changing the subscribed setting to false in the appsetting.json file
+This Dashboard should also work for non-subscribed users by changing the subscribed setting to false in the appsetting.json file.

 Provide your feedback to improve the functionality of Alpaca Dashboard, write new scanner and bots and add to project.